;

 The tables below are for informational purposes and do not reflect all university, general education, and credit requirements.
 See Undergraduate Graduation Requirements for more information.

-The following are two sample academic plans: (1) a four-year plan for first-year students with no prior programming experience, and (2) a two-year plan for transfer students that have completed all lower-division major requirements except AM 30, CSE 12, CSE 13E or CSE 13S, and CSE 30.
+The following are two sample academic plans: (1) a four-year plan for first-year students with no prior programming experience, and (2) a two-year plan for transfer students that have completed all lower-division major requirements except AM 30, CSE 13S, and CSE 30.
 Students completing the courses in the four-year planner will have satisfied the MF and SI General Education requirements.

 Four-Year Major Planner for Network and Digital Technology